philipforsberg/wdi-second-project/README.md

 ### Technologies and dependencies
 For this app I've used the following technologies and dependencies:

--	Javascript
+-	JavaScript
-- 	Jquery
+- jQuery
 -  SCCS
--  Github
+-  GitHub
--  mybalsamic.com
+-  Gulp
--  gulp
+-  Bcrypt
--  bcrypt
+-  Bluebird
--  bluebird
+-  EJS
--  ejs
+-  Express
--  express, express-ejs-layouts, express-flash, express-session
--  method-override
+-  Method Override
--  mongoose
+-  Mongoose
--  morgan
+-  Morgan

 ### What I liked about this project